sagecodes/intro-to-sql/README.md

 The most common data types are:

-- Text (Names, Desciptions)
+- Text (Names, Descriptions)
 - Numeric (cost, age, weight, quantity)
 - Dates (Dates and time)

-Its inportant to have the correct data type for your data.
+Its important to have the correct data type for your data.
 This ensures that sorting and calculations work properly.

-*Note:* Data types may change depenidng on which database you're using.
+*Note:* Data types may change depending on which database you're using.

 We could spend a whole workshop discussing databases, but lets move to more SQL.

+Read more details on databases [here](https://www.w3schools.com/sql/sql_create_db.asp).

 ## lets do some SQL!